blockrockettech/thunderegg/README.md

 Journey to the sacred groves of Thor where sacrificing LP stones will spawn you a mystical ThunderEgg!

-The quest can only be attempted once!
+The quest can only be attempted **once**!
 So pick your runes carefully.
 Over time, if left to mature the ThunderEgg will increase it's mighty lava energy hour by hour.
 As the eggs grow old, and the lava grows within, the more enchanting and beautiful they become...

 Be warned!
 The only way to reap the power of the ThunderEgg is to smite it with a mighty blow.